ruuddrummen/react-signal-forms/README.md

 > ⚠️ This library is brand new and under heavy development.
 You can follow its progress at the [development project](https://github.com/users/ruuddrummen/projects/1).
 Everything is still subject to change, as we are only just getting started.
 The docs will be updated as development progresses.

-A forms library which aims to provide a high performance modular and extensible experience by leveraging the power of signals with [@preact/signals-react](https://github.com/preactjs/signals).
+The form library that grows with your needs.
+Start with what you need now, extend with what you need later.
+A forms library which aims to provide a high performance modular and extensible experience by leveraging signals with [@preact/signals-react](https://github.com/preactjs/signals).

 - Easy to use, easy to extend.
-Built from the ground with an DX friendly extension model.
+Built from the ground with an DX friendly [extension model](#extensions).
   - Pick and choose what you need.
   - Plug in your own.
 - Add built-in context aware rules to your fields or create your own.
-  - Like `required()` or `applicableIf(...)`.
+  - Like `required()`, `requiredIf(...)`, `applicableIf(...)`, `computed(...)`, etc.
-- Only calculates and renders what is necessary by leveraging signals.
+- Only calculates and renders what is necessary [without you needing to think about it](#rules-and-signals).
-- Field and rule specifications are separated from UI.
+- Field and rule specifications are separated from presentation, so UI components don't get clogged with configuration and business rules.
 - Bring your own UI libraries and components.
-- Everything is strongly typed with Typescript.
+- All strongly typed with TypeScript.

 ## Getting started